-- Eat at least 5 servings of vegetables and fruits each day. - Try snacking on a variety of raw vegetables and fruits instead of juice.
+- Include 1 to 2 servings of vegetables and fruits at each meal and snack. - Eat raw vegetables and fruits instead of juice.
 For even more fibre, serve vegetables with a bean dip such as hummus. - When eating fruit and vegetables, wash well and keep the skin on when possible. - Add dried fruit to cereals or your favourite baked goods.